w3club/MonadTestnet_2025/README.md

 ## Requieriments

 1. Set your 2CAPTCHA API on "solve_captcha.py" using "nano faucets/official_faucet/solve_captcha.py" - (currently official faucet no working at all)
+2. set your ACCESS_TOKEN on "captcha.js" using "nano faucets/faucet.trade/captcha.js" from BestCaptchaSolver Website - Here: https://bestcaptchasolver.com/account - Load some funds on your account = Done Example: https://prnt.sc/QgaLKInhRC3t

 ## Notes

 1. "faucet.js" on "actions/stake_apr.io" (is not available yet)
 2. "index.js" on "MonadTestnet" still to be updated
+3. I will make a tutorial how to create APIs for credentials.json to use Faucet.Trade script